gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 ## Setup the development tools

-To faciliate development, Tanstack Query provides [devtools](https://tanstack.com/query/latest/docs/react/devtools) to help visualize all of the inner workings of Tanstack Query.
+To faciliate development, TanStack Query provides [devtools](https://tanstack.com/query/latest/docs/react/devtools) to help visualize all of the inner workings of TanStack Query.

-However, the Tanstack Query devtools has not been developed to handle a federated application with multiple `QueryClient` instances.
+However, the TanStack Query devtools has not been developed to handle a federated application with multiple `QueryClient` instances.
 To use the devtools, you must define a `ReactQueryDevtools` component for each `QueryClient` instance:

 ```tsx !#14 remote/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";